jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm.md

 ### This alarm is raised with increasing severity dependent on a numeric value.

 Spotlight uses a threshold bar to illustrate the severity thresholds.
-For more information, see Severity thresholds.
+For more information, see [Severity thresholds][enterprise_cfgmonitor_alarm_severity].

 {% include imageClient.html file="pane_alarms_thresholds.png" alt="This alarm is raised with increasing severity dependent on a numeric value." %}